zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    (0-9, a-f, or A-F), otherwise behavior is undefined.

-   :hexstr: The hexadecimal string representation.
+   :param hexstr: The hexadecimal string representation.

    :returns: The binary representation of *hexstr*.